 Nearest Railway Station: Udupi has its own railway station with the name of Udupi Railway Station.

 Nearest Airport: Bajpe Airport of Mangalore is the nearest airport to Udupi at just 48 km.

-Truly one of the best places to visit in Karnataka, the monument located in Chitradurga town has immense archaeological and historical significance.
+Truly one of the best places to enjoy Karnataka sightseeing, the monument located in Chitradurga town has immense archaeological and historical significance.
 The fort has witnessed history from the time period of Chalukyas Empire and the renowned legend of Onake Obavva.
 The fort even has a mention in the epic of Mahabharata.

 Chitradurga Fort or Chitaldoorg Fort, as it is locally known, is a fortified structure that connects several hills and a peak overlooking the nearly flat valley.

 Popular tourist destinations: Besides the eminent fort, the Ankali Mutt, Vani Vilas Sagar Dam, Hidimbeshwar Temple, Kugo Bande, and Shouting Rock are worth visiting.

 Nearest Railway Station: Chitradurga Railway Station is the nearest.

 Nearest Airport: Bengaluru International Airport, which is 197 km away from the fort area is the nearest.